How Americans feel about crime can have a big impact on politics

 "I think a lot of scholars, a lot of journalists and a lot of politicians really, really underestimated that public appetite for investing into communities so that communities themselves could help fight and prevent crime," said Wozniak.

-Advocates for changes to the laws say mandatory minimum sentencing does not allow a judge to consider unique circumstances surrounding a case.LEARN MORE

 Wozniak says much of the existing research about crime is too simplistic.
-Asking questions like "Do you support the death penalty?" or "Do you agree with defunding the police?" are too broad.
+Questions like 'Do you support the death penalty?' or 'Do you agree with defunding the police?' are too broad.
 So he wanted to see how Americans reacted when given a more complex choice: If you were in charge of making your own crime prevention budget, would you give more money to police and prisons?
 Or would you invest in community institutions?

-"A majority of Americans — both White and Black Americans — tend to either prefer a balanced budget, where they would kind of roughly split their hypothetical money between criminal justice institutions and community-based institutions, or significant trends of the public actually would invest most or all of their money into community institutions," said Wozniak.
+"A majority of Americans, both white and black Americans tend to either prefer a balanced budget, where they would kind of roughly split their hypothetical money between criminal justice institutions and community-based institutions, or significant trends of the public actually would invest most or all of their money into community institutions," said Wozniak.

 Wozniak thinks Johnson's win in Chicago could show other major cities that a holistic approach to reducing crime is something voters support.